EdoardoVignati/OneClassLogger_Java/README.md

 - No third party dependencies are required
 - Fully customizable
 - It works with jar packages
+- Different levels of logging
+- Logs on stdout or file
 - Easy to use...very easy

 ## The options file